matthras/personal-wiki/icebreaker-questions/readme.md

 Notes: Hot dog can be replaced by any of the options mentioned on this [Cube Rule website](https://cuberule.com/) (e.g. Subway sub, piece of chicken between two waffles) that lays out the origin of the meme and how it's developed from there.

+### What is the 'main' part of a sandwich?

+1. Filling
+2. Bread

 ### What do you call a long piece of boneless chicken, battered and fried?

 1. Chicken Fingers